CBSE Class 9 > Class 9 Notes > Science > Chapter Notes: Work and Energy

 Average Power

-Understanding average power is important because sometimes an agent (like a machine or a person) works at different speeds.
-Average power helps us understand the overall power used.
-It is calculated by dividing the total energy used by the total time taken.
-This gives a single number that represents the overall power, even if the rate of work changed.
+Understanding average power is important because it helps us see how quickly work is done over time, even if that speed changes.
+You can calculate average power by dividing the total energy used by the total time taken.
+This results in a single number that shows the overall power, regardless of variations in the work rate.

 • Average Power = Total energy consumed (or total work done) / Total time

-• The power of an agent may vary over time, meaning they might do work at different rates during different intervals.
+• The power of a person can change over time, meaning they might work at different speeds during various intervals.

 According to the law of conservation of energy, energy can only change forms; it cannot be created or destroyed.
 The total energy before and after any change always remains constant.
 Energy exists in various forms in nature, such as kinetic energy, potential energy, heat energy, and chemical energy.
 The total of kinetic and potential energies in an object is referred to as its mechanical energy.

-The document Work and Energy Class 9 Notes Science Chapter 10 is a part of the Class 9 Course Science Class 9.
+The document Chapter Notes: Work and Energy is a part of the Class 9 Course Science Class 9.

 All you need of Class 9 at this link: Class 9

-4. What are the commercial units of power and how do they differ?
+3. What are the different types of energy and how do they relate to work?

 Explore Courses for Class 9 exam